Fast, Sample-Efficient, Affine-Invariant Private Mean and Covariance Estimation for Subgaussian Distributions: Main Result and Analysis

 The indistinguishability of failure probabilities follows from the low sensitivity of our score function.
 As in BGSUZ, to establish the indistinguishability of Gaussians we ``change the mean'' and ``change the covariance'' separately and use composition to argue that the result is indistinguishable.
 We prove the overall privacy statement in Lemma~\ref{lemma:privacy} at the end of this subsection.

 We call our propose-test-release function on the maximum of the two scores (one for the covariance and one for the mean).
-We begin by showing that this maximum has low sensitivity. \begin{lemma} Fix outlier threshold $\lambda_0>0$, reference set $\R\subseteq [n]$, and privacy parameters $\eps>0$ and $0<\delta<1$; set $k= \ptrthreshold$ as in Algorithm~\ref{alg:main}.
-Assume $n\ge 32e^2 \lambda_0 k $.
+We begin by showing that this maximum has low sensitivity. \begin{lemma} Fix outlier threshold $\lambda_0>0$, reference set $\R\subseteq [n]$, privacy parameters $\eps>0$ and $0<\delta<1$, and discretization parameter $k\in \bbN$.
+Assume $n \ge 20 k \lambda_{0}$.
 Let $\xx$ and $\xx'$ be adjacent data sets of size $n$.
 Let